JakeOrona/RandEmailAlias/README.md

-# RandEmailAlias_v2.2-beta
+# RandEmailAlias_v2.3-beta

 Generate an email with random alias.
 Also create random email using a base alias.
 Generate 10 emails using the base alias.
+Override random alias with a timestamp.

 New Feature!
-Override random alias with a timestamp!
+Background Image!

 Installation: Navigate to the [lastest release in repo](https://github.com/JakeOrona/RandEmailAlias/releases), find the macOS or Windows .zip, download file and unzip.
 Launch application.